-Benefit Retirement/ Voluntary Termination Death Disability Change in Control Involuntary Termination without Cause Performance Shares Performance shares are forfeited unless termination occurs after age 65 (or after attaining 55 with 5 years or more of service), in which case the NEO is generally entitled to receive, after the end of the applicable Incentive Period, a prorated number of Performance Shares based on the number of full months worked during the applicable Incentive Period. receive, after the end of the applicable of the Performance Shares only provide for accelerated vesting if the awards are not continued or assumed upon the change in control or there is a qualifying termination within 2 years of the change in control.
+Benefit Retirement/ Voluntary Termination Death Disability Change in Control Involuntary Termination without Cause Performance Shares Performance shares are forfeited unless termination occurs after age 65 (or after attaining 55 with 5 years or more of service), in which case the NEO is generally entitled to receive, after the end of the applicable Incentive Period, a prorated number of Performance Shares based on the number of full months worked during the applicable Incentive Period.
+The NEO's estate is generally entitled to receive, after the end of the applicable Incentive Period, a prorated number of Performance Shares based on the number of full months worked during the applicable Incentive Period.
+The NEO is generally entitled to receive, after the end of the applicable Incentive Period, a prorated number of Performance Shares based on the number of full months worked during the applicable Incentive Period.
+Performance Shares only provide for accelerated vesting if the awards are not continued or assumed upon the change in control or there is a qualifying termination within 2 years of the change in control.
 Performance Share award payouts made as a result of change in control occurring prior to the expiration of the two-year performance cycle will be made at target; if the change in control occurs after the performance cycle is completed, payouts will be determined based on the Company's achievement of the applicable performance metrics during the performance cycle.
 Performance shares are forfeited unless termination occurs after age 65 (or after attaining 55 with 5 or more years of service), in which case the NEO is generally entitled to receive, after the end of the applicable Incentive Period, a prorated number of Performance Shares based on the number of full months worked during the applicable Incentive Period.
 Life and Disability Insurance Benefits None.
-0 , NEOs are generally entitled to receive disability benefits under the Company's disability plans applicable to all employees, but only if their condition qualifies them for such benefits.
+NEOs are generally entitled to receive death benefits under individual policies maintained by the Company and owned by the NEO or pursuant to the Company's group life insurance program applicable to all employees.
+NEOs are generally entitled to receive disability benefits under the Company's disability plans applicable to all employees, but only if their condition qualifies them for such benefits.
 None.
 None.

-Benefit Retirement/ Voluntary Termination Death Disability Change in Control Involuntary Termination without Cause Excise Taxes None. .
+Benefit Retirement/ Voluntary Termination Death Disability Change in Control Involuntary Termination without Cause Excise Taxes None. one.
 None.
 Mr. Lougee, Ms. Harker and Ms. Fisher.
 Change in control benefits would be reduced to the extent the executive is better off on an after- tax basis.
 None.
 Ms. Beall.
 Payment of an amount sufficient to make each NEO who participated in the TCP prior to April 15, 2010 whole for any excise tax imposed on the payment under Section 4999 of the Internal Revenue Code.
 Severance Pay None.
 None.
 None.
 Lump sum payment calculated in accordance with the TCP or the CIC Severance Plan, as applicable.
 Lump sum payment calculated in accordance with the TESP for the NEOs who participate in the plan.